edsoncezar/VRML/README.md

 # VRML

-Some of the VRML programs that I and my friend used in our final project in college, an Augmented Project using ARToolkit
+Some of the VRML programs that I and my friend developed in our final project in college, Produced by 3D Studio MAX VRML97 exporter, Version 5, Revision 0,93, an Augmented Project using ARToolkit

 https://www.hitl.washington.edu/artoolkit/